CatUnderTheLeaf/CV-stuff/loss_functions.md

 ```
 `y` - output value, `x` - input values, `wT` - weights, `b` - bias

-A __loss function__ is a function that compares the target and predicted output values; measures how well the neural network models the training data.
-When training, we aim to minimize this loss between the predicted and target outputs.
+A __loss function__ is a function that compares the target and predicted output values.
+It’s a method of evaluating how well your algorithm models your dataset.
+If your predictions are totally off, your loss function will output a higher number.
+If they’re pretty good, it’ll output a lower number.
+As you change pieces of your algorithm to try and improve your model, your loss function will tell you if you’re getting anywhere.

 The hyperparameters are adjusted to minimize the average loss — we find the weights `wT` and biases `b` that minimize the value of `J` (average loss).